cs3110/textbook/BUILDING.md

 # How to Create the OCaml Jupyter Kernel

-- Create an OPAM switch for the textbook, e.g., `opam switch create textbook ocaml-base-compiler.4.14.0`.
+- Create an OPAM switch for the textbook, e.g., `opam switch create textbook ocaml-base-compiler.5.3.0`.
 Ideally the compiler version for the switch should be the same as the compiler version specified in the preface's student-facing install instructions.
-However, Ocaml-Jupyter (which we need to install next) does not yet work with OCaml 5 and hasn't since [2023](https://github.com/akabe/ocaml-jupyter/pull/199).
 - Install Ocaml-Jupyter with `opam install jupyter`.
 - Install the minimal set of packages needed by the textbook:
   `opam install ounit2 qcheck menhir zarith`.